mariajosealvarez/react-redux-weather/README.md

 Improvements:
 - Add form validation to styled components
+- Add modal on API error
-- use ramda or lodash
+- Use ramda or lodash
-- get extended forecast adding a "More" button and doing a new call to the API
+- Get extended forecast adding a "More" button and doing a new call to the API
-- clear search
+- Clear search
-- search on enter
+- Search on enter